Generic Name: bortezomib (bor TEZ oh mib)

 This medicine may affect fertility (ability to have children) in both men and women.
 However, it is important to use birth control to prevent pregnancy because bortezomib may harm the baby if a pregnancy does occur.

-It is not known whether bortezomib passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine and for at least 2 months after your last dose.

 How is bortezomib given?